GemeenteNijmegen/component-library/components/carousel/README.md

 ### Using

-To start using this component, some JavaScript is needed to initialize it.
-Underneath a jQuery example with the play/pause addition.
+To start using this component, some JavaScript is needed to initialize it.<br>
+Underneath a jQuery example with the play/pause addition and should be placed in the `Additional component(s) script` section as documented in [How to use](/docs/how-to-use).

 ```javascript
 <script>